 How to Increase Your Net Worth

-The two levers of net worth are growing assets and reducing debts:
+The two levers of net worth are growing assets and reducing debts.
+The most effective strategy combines both simultaneously:

 Grow assets: